Recipe: Imagined Snail Noodle Soup

 “The stock that forms the soup is made by stewing river snails and pork bones for several hours with black cardamom, fennel seed, dried tangerine peel, cassia bark, cloves, white pepper, bay leaf, licorice root, sand ginger, and star anise.
 It usually does not contain snail meat, but it is instead served with pickled bamboo shoot, pickled green beans, shredded wood ear, fu zhu, fresh green vegetables, peanuts, and chili oil added to the soup.”

-Okay, that’s actually fairly detailed for Wikipedia.
+Okay, that’s fairly detailed for Wikipedia.
 But the question remains, if I’m trying to make a recipe for something I’ve never tasted, and probably will not taste for quite some time, how will I know if I get it “right?”

-This conundrum has pressed me to think a little more critically about what it means to develop a recipe, and what the heck recipes even are (beyond literal instructions to make something, of course).
-As I stirred my many pots of snails and pondered the question, “What should this taste like?” it occurred to me I was actually trying to ask, “How do I think this is supposed to feel like?”
+This conundrum has pressed me to think a little more critically about what it means to develop a recipe, and what the heck recipes are (beyond literal instructions to make something, of course).
+As I stirred my many pots of snails and pondered the question, “What should this taste like?” it occurred to me that I was actually trying to ask, “How do I think this is supposed to feel like?”

 I mean this in a sensory way, not a romantic one.
-When I eat, say, cheung fun at my favorite dim sum place, I’m feeling the supple rice noodles slip and slide between my teeth, perhaps accentuated by the bracing saltiness of some soy sauce squirted on top.
+When I eat, say, cheung fun at my favorite dim sum place, I feel the supple rice noodles slip and slide between my teeth, perhaps accentuated by the bracing saltiness of some soy sauce squirted on top.
 This likely spurs me to suck on my cheeks just a little as I chew, with a little inhale to help dissipate that salinity.
 Or maybe I’m feeling the caramelized, sweetened note of a soy sauce that’s been stir-fried with the noodles, the soft crust formed through this interplay of ingredients nestling into little crevasses of my teeth.
-This all builds into a complete sensory package that I tuck away, to be retrieved as a reference data if I ever were to make cheung fun.
+This all builds into a complete sensory package that I tuck away, to be retrieved as reference data if I ever were to make cheung fun.

 A recipe, then, could be understood as an individual’s best approximation to replicate a certain sensory experience.
 And a good recipe is one that consistently captures that experience.
 This is a straightforward (though not necessarily easy) process for dishes I’ve eaten before, and know what to build towards.
 But for dishes like this mythical luo si fen, how do I determine what sensory experience I should model the recipe after?
 This prompted me to reflect on how I began concocting my own sensory interpretation of luo si fen, independent of tasting it.
 That would’ve been the first time I read Goldthread’s media coverage of the soup, when I began to attach physical reactions to the passages on my screen: